microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 ```
 </details>

-These two jinjia files are specified in the `flow.dag.yaml` file, which defines the flow structure.
-You can see that the `chat` node has 3 variants, which point to these 3 Jinjia files.
+These two jinja files are specified in the `flow.dag.yaml` file, which defines the flow structure.
+You can see that the `chat` node has 3 variants, which point to these 3 Jinja files.

 ### Test and evaluate your prompt variants

 First, you need to modify your flow to add two more prompt variants into the chat node, in addition to the existed default one.
-In the flow.dag.yaml file, you can see 3 variants definition of the `chat` node, which point to these 3 Jinjia files.
+In the flow.dag.yaml file, you can see 3 variants definition of the `chat` node, which point to these 3 Jinja files.

 Run the CLI command below to start the experiment: test all variants, evaluate them, get the visualized comparison results of the experiment.

 > ℹ️ By default, the connection is set to `open_ai_connection` and and the model is set to `gpt-4` for each variant, as specified in the `flow.dag.yaml` file.
-However, you have the flexibility to specify a different connection and model by adding `--connections chat.connection=<your_connection_name> chat.model=<model_name>` in the test run command.
+However, you have the flexibility to specify a different connection and model by adding `--connections chat.connection=<your_connection_name> chat.deployment_name=<model_name>` in the test run command.

 ```bash
 cd promptflow/examples/flows